-Conversion is a process of changing or causing something to change from one form to another.
-In marketing language it’s turning visitors into customers.
-Important metric in measuring conversion is conversion rate.
+Conversion is the process of causing something to change from one form to another.
+In marketing, it’s turning visitors into customers.
+An important metric in measuring conversion is conversion rate.

-Conversion rate = the percentage of visitors to your site who take action you desire them to take, whether that means filling in their information to become a lead or buying a product or service to become a customer.
+Conversion rate = the percentage of visitors to your site who take the action that you desire them to take, whether that means completing a form or buying a product or service.

-Many factors contribute to a successful or unsuccessful conversion rate.
-In this article I am sharing top 10 website conversion mistakes and potential solutions to fix them.
+Many factors contribute to a successful conversion rate.
+In this article we’ll talk about ten common website conversion mistakes and share the potential solutions to fix them.

 1. Slow Loading Time

-Good conversion rate is closely tied with great user experience, usability and accessibility.
-Loading time is one of these crucial factors that may lead your users to abandon the site even before seeing it.
-In the information-overload-age we live in, it’s absolutely necessary to cut down the waiting time as users are more impatient then ever before.
+A good conversion rate is closely tied with a great user experience.
+Loading time is one of those crucial factors that may lead your users to abandon the site even before seeing it.
+In the information-overload-age we live in, it’s absolutely necessary to cut down the loading time as users are more impatient then ever before.

-If your page takes more than 3 seconds to load 4 out of 10 of visitors will abandon it not even seeing it.
+If your page takes more than 3 seconds to load 4 out of 10 of visitors will abandon it.